American Options with Asymmetric Information and Reflected BSDE: Cost of additional information

 \subsection{A special case}

 We briefly discuss a simple case for which $CEI$ can be explicitly calculated.
-Assume that $G$ is independent of $\f_{t}$ for all $t\in[0,T]$.
+Assume that $\F=(\f_{t})_{t\in[0,T]}$ is a Brownian standard filtration and $G$ is independent of $\f_{t}$ for all $t\in[0,T]$.
 In this case we have for $t\in[0,T], u\in\R$ so from formula (\ref{CEI}) $CEI=0$.
 This is because we face the RBSDE

 By uniqueness of the solution of the RBSDE, $Y(.)\equiv Y$.\\ In addition, $V^{G}$, the value of the American contingent claim with additional information coincides with the value of the same American contingent claim without this information.
-This follows from Remark \ref{value} stating $V^{G}=Y_{0}(G),$ where $Y(.)$ is the solution of (\ref{akhari}), and uniqueness of its solution giving $Y(G)=Y.$\\
+This follows from Remark \ref{value} stating $V^{G}=Y_{0}(G),$ where $Y(.)$ is the solution of (\ref{akhari}), and uniqueness of its solution giving $Y(G)=Y.$